Why I Use Lightroom for Editing Wedding Images

 For this reason alone, a subscription price is at least partially justified (if for nothing else, to cover the service that handles this syncing).

 But Adobe has also made a very attractively-priced subscription option for photographers, with a package consisting of Lightroom, Photoshop, and the mobile version of Lightroom (along with a few other apps) currently available for only $120 a year.
 If this were just for Lightroom, it would be borderline in terms of value, but with Photoshop included as well, it's really a bargain.
 In any case, I use Creative Cloud syncing so much that I'm pretty much semi-permanently married to Lightroom for this reason alone.

-Capture One has recently announced their own iPad app along with plans to have a similar cloud service that will sync images between the iPad and the computer, but it remains to be seen how exactly this will be implemented and what features it will have, and it will likely take at least a year or two of development before it matures enough to be as comprehensive as Adobe's offering.
+So, it remains to be seen how this development will progress and what features it will have, and it will likely take at least a year or two of work before it matures enough to be as comprehensive as Adobe's offering.

 masking

-If you don't know what masking refers to, it's a very powerful tool, enabling you to make selective, non-destructive adjustments to just certain parts of an image.
+If you don't know what masking refers to, it's a very powerful tool, enabling you to easily make selective, non-destructive adjustments to just certain parts of an image.

 Gradient, Radial, and Brush